totsamiynixon/FoodStore-andrew-training/readme.md

 ## Bugs

-### [Bug 1] Delete "Category" button doesn't work
+### [Bug 1] On "Home" page all of the product names seem to be confused with "Category" names

-Please, fix the issue with deleting categories.
+Please display Product names instead of Category names on Home page.

-### [Bug 2] Delete "Product" button doesn't work
+### [Bug 2] On "Home" search seems to be case sensitive

-Please, fix the issue with deleting products.
+Please, use case insensitive search on Home page.
+Currently if you put in Search Input "Chicken" -> Chicken will be displayed.
+But if you put "chicken" -> Chicken will not be displayed.
+Please, fix that.

 ### [Bug 3] On Login page validation is broken